SpeciesConservationLandscapes/task_hii_infrastructure/README.md

    over time.)
 In the future, once GHSL's contribution is marginal enough, we will discontinue its use.
 Conversely, prior to 2014-06-04, it is the only source.

-We are able to use the different OSM infrastructure types to weight infrastructure influence by type, a key advance over previous Human Footprint efforts.
+We are able to use the different OSM infrastructure types to weight infrastructure impact by type, a key advance over previous Human Footprint efforts.

 ```